Surfshark vs Atlas VPN

 Video guides

 While Surfshark and Atlas VPN are easy to use thanks to their beginner-friendly apps, you may still have a few questions.
 The good news is that both offer 24/7 live chat and email support should you need it.
 Alternatively, you can search their respective help centers for setup guides, FAQs, and more.
-Surfshark stands out for having a very active YouTube channel (Surfshark Academy) with videos uploaded every week.
+Surfshark stands out for having an active YouTube channel (Surfshark Academy) with new videos regularly.

 The Winner: Surfshark